Flights to Hong Kong

 Taxis are readily available from the taxi pick-up area in front of the airport’s Arrivals Hall.
 If you’re travelling to Hong Kong Island or Kowloon you’ll need to catch a red taxi.
 If you’re headed for the New Territories you’ll need a green taxi, and those going to Lantau Island will require a blue taxi.
 All taxis in Hong Kong are able to take passengers to and from the airport.
 Fares are metered and detailed information about charges are clearly displayed inside each cab.

-There are 12 convenient Airbus ‘A’ routes that can take you from the airport to key locations on Hong Kong Island, Kowloon and in the New Territories (including Lantau Island) with fewer stops than an ordinary city bus.
+There are more than 20 convenient Airbus ‘A’ routes that can take you from the airport to key locations on Hong Kong Island, Kowloon and in the New Territories (including Lantau Island) with fewer stops than an ordinary city bus.
 When you exit the Arrivals Hall, turn right to find Airbuses and city buses.

 Coach and limousine charter

-Passengers who require their own personal limousines, minivans, vans and group coaches (buses) can book their transport from service providers located in the Arrivals Hall of Terminal 1 or in the coach station located in Terminal 2.
+Passengers who require their own personal limousines, minivans, vans and group coaches (buses) can book their transport from service providers located in the Arrivals Hall.

 Transport to and from the airport: Mainland China